zeffii/mesh_tiny_cad/README.md

 ### VTX

 The VTX script has lived in contrib distributions of Blender since 2010, with relatively minor changes.
 The feedback from BlenderArtists has been [overwhelmingly positive](http://blenderartists.org/forum/showthread.php?204836-CAD-Addon-Edge-Tools-(blender-2-6x)).
-I'm not going to claim it's bug free, but showstopping issues has proven difficult.
+I'm not going to claim it's bug free, but finding any showstopping issues has proven difficult.
 It now performs V, T or X selection automatically.

 Expect full freedom of orientation, but stuff must really intersect within error margins (`1.5E-6` = tolerance).
 These kinds of functions are handy for drawing construction lines and fixing up geometry.